Cube-OS/cubeOS/docs/sdk-docs/sdk-c.rst

     |_ source
     |_ test

-Kubos uses the CMake build system, along with our own folder conventions, for C projects.
+CubeOS uses the CMake build system, along with our own folder conventions, for C projects.
 You can read more about CMake `here <https://cmake.org/cmake-tutorial/>`__.

 Working with CMakeLists.txt